 When visiting Queen’s Park, why not take a quick walk across the road and enjoy what is on offer at the Ipswich Nature Centre.
 Featuring a variety of native Australian animals, the Ipswich Nature Centre is the perfect stop for the animal lover, and an easy add on to your trip to Queen’s Park.

 And the best part – the wildlife centre has free entry (although a gold coin donation is appreciated) and is open 6 days a week.
-While it may not be as large as surrounding wildlife parks featuring Australian native wildlife around Brisbane, this is a wonderful budget friendly option that will delight all ages.
-It’s also one of our favourite things to do in ipswich.
+While it may not be as large as surrounding wildlife parks and zoos with Australian native wildlife around Brisbane, this is a wonderful free activity that will delight all ages.

 3. Robelle Domain